DimensionSoftware/instant-skeleton/README.md

        + Undo &amp; Redo for [FREE](https://github.com/omniscientjs/immstruct)
        + Source maps

-4. How can I enable and disable features?
+4. How can I enable and disable features with zero impact for those unused?

-       + Zero impact for unused features

             $ vim shared/features.ls

 5. How can I add my own data store?

-       + Simply require &amp; hook it into your Page handler:
+       + Simply require &amp; hook it into your Page handler or Resource:

             $ vim server/pages.ls
+            $ vim server/resources.ls

 6. How easy is session management?